TravelMapping/HighwayData/hwy_data/AR/usaar/README.md

 General notes:

+Instead of Alternate, Business, Truck, or Spur banners, auxiliary routes are posted with suffixes (i.e. AR 00 Business = "AR 00B").
+Route names for these auxiliary routes follow the same convention (AR00B instead of AR00Bus, with or without city label).
+Signage for some spurs is "Spur #S": this is treated as a bannerless #S (similar situation with at least one truck route)

 AR9S in Izard County has 3 legs, all signed AR9S: 2 horizontal (AR9SMel) and 1 vertical (AR9SIza)

 AR18 intersects AR181 twice in Mississippi County; both junctions are signed "AR 181 East"